q9f/rlp.cr/README.md

 * boolean values (true, false)
 * scalars (positive integers)
 * string literals and characters
-* arrays containing any of the the above
+* arrays containing any of the above
 * nested arrays containing any of the above

 this library allows for decoding of: